Historical Background of Christianity and the Armenian People

 The new Glendale location had both a sanctuary with offices and side rooms as well as a social hall with full commercial kitchen and classrooms.
 The delivery of the new cupola and baptistery from Jacksonville, Texas on New Year’s Day 2007 marked the beginning of a rigorous five-month renovation project.
 The last Sunday in May of 2007 was the last service at the London Street location.
 The following Sunday our doors opened at Lake Street for the first Sunday worship service.
 The same year also marked the rekindling of our ties with Pacific Church Network (formerly CB Southern California).
 Pastor Shanlian would work closely with the pastors and churches as well serve on the board of directors for many years.

 The new facilities were dedicated in September 2007 with church family, friends and dignitaries.
 In 2015 AEBC celebrated 90 years of ministry and earlier that year the balance of the loan from AMAA was paid off.
-In April of 2015 the church also unveiled the Armenian Genocide Centennial Khachkar on church a ground which was commissioned earlier that year.
+In April of 2015 the church also unveiled the Armenian Genocide Centennial Khachkar on church grounds which was commissioned earlier that year.
 The next five years brought a variety of changes with increase in online ministries, structuring of finances, membership classes, new children’s ministries and a new Saturday Armenian School (Shoghagat) for elementary-age children.
 In 2017, having retired as the Minister to the AEUNA, Rev. Joseph Matossian joined his good friend and ministry associate at AEBC as an honorary minister.
 Both pastors visited the Ararat Evangelical Church often and both continued to be very active in the Pacific Church Network.
 In the early part of 2020 before the global pandemic a new children’s play area was donated in memory of Victoria Shanlian by her children and a beautiful Prayer Garden with iron gazebo was completed while the church was closed to the public.
 2020 marked the 95th anniversary of the church and was celebrated quietly and in very different ways than previous major milestones.